SorayaEzazipour/SorayaEzazipour.github.io/README.md

     <td>
       <p><strong>Hello, my name is Soraya Ezazipour.</strong></p>
       <p>
         I hold a Ph.D. in Industrial Engineering from Oklahoma State University.
 My work focuses on mixed-integer programming, network optimization, and data-driven decision making.
-I apply techniques from operations research, statistics, and data science to solve real-world problems.
+I apply techniques from operations research, statistics, and data science to address real-world challenges.
       </p>
       <p>
-        I have also worked with machine learning techniques and have experience in both C++ and Python.
+        I also have experience with machine learning techniques and have worked with both C++ and Python.
 I enjoy developing practical solutions through mathematical modeling and algorithm design.
-With a solid foundation in algorithms and data structures, I continually seek opportunities to work on challenging projects that bridge theory and application.
+With a solid foundation in algorithms and data structures, I continually seek opportunities to contribute to challenging projects that connect theory with real-world impact.
       </p>
       <p>
         ✉️ You may contact me at sezazip@okstate.edu or ezazipour@gmail.com